 Getting involved in a charity event is a great marketing opportunity, as well as an opportunity to give something back to the community.
 Being charitable bolsters your reputation as a good business.
 You can host your own charity event or donate services to a pre-existing one.

 There are many ways of hosting a charity event.
-You could hire your premises out to a local charity, organise a charity fair or organise a charity raffle with your services as the prize.
+You could hire your premises out to a local charity, organize a charity fair or organize a charity raffle with your services as the prize.

 You may also be able to donate a product to a charity auction.
 These often consist of products donated by local businesses as a way of helping with a cause.

 It’s important to find a cause that’s important to you and not simply use the opportunity for wholly self-promotional purposes.
 Not only will people be able to see through this and think less of your business, it may also be deemed illegal under some circumstances.
 Often a separate account will have to be set up for you to put any charity earnings in.
 Sponsoring and donating services is often the safer and easier route to take, so that others deal with the proceeds.